Why employee engagement matters

 This can be a serious issue.
 A disengaged staff can have a significantly negative effect on productivity, customer service levels and retention.

-The good news: There are plenty of ways to make your team feel more inspired by their work, and many of these tactics can easily be incorporated into your day-to-day operations.
+If you are left contemplating how you can engage a team at work, there's good news.
+There are plenty of ways to make your team feel more inspired by their work, and many of these tactics can easily be incorporated into your day-to-day operations.
 Read on for 25 ideas that can help you enhance employee engagement.

 1. Keep them connected to the company